 The ACT is a standardized test typically taken by high school juniors and seniors as part of the college application process.
 It assesses students’ knowledge and understanding in four subject areas: English, Math, Reading, and Science.
 In addition, students have the option of adding the Writing section, which consists of a single essay question.

-As you can see, the ACT as a whole asks students to answer 215 multiple-choice questions in just under 3 hours, with the optional addition of a single 40-minute essay section.
+As you can see, the ACT as a whole asks students to answer 131 multiple-choice questions in just over 2 hours—a total of 171 multiple-choice questions and 1 essay in 3.5 hours for those taking both optional sections.

 What Are English Language Learning Supports for the ACT?

-2. Word-to-word bilingual dictionaries, which must appear on the ACT’s approved list.
+- Word-to-word bilingual dictionaries, which must appear on the ACT’s approved list.
 Note that these dictionaries do not provide definitions, just the equivalent word(s) in a student’s native language.
-These dictionaries should be available to students on test day and do not require advance request.
+These dictionaries must be brought in by the student on test day, as testing centers will not have them available.

-3. Test directions in a student’s native language.
-Native language test directions are available in 18 different languages.
+- Test directions in a student’s native language.
+Native language test directions for the ACT are available in 19 different languages.
 Translated test directions should be available to students on test day and do not require advance request.

 The ACT also offers a variety of accommodations for accessibility purposes, including written versions of verbal instructions, preferential seating, and the use of earplugs, to name a few.